|

 Web Pages:

-David Day’s work: http://tomlohre.com/day.htm
+David Day’s work: https://tomlohre.com/day.htm

-Tom Lohre’s work: http://tomlohre.com/figure.htm
+Tom Lohre’s work: https://tomlohre.com/figure.htm

 Contacts: